Lazy-Solutions/AdvancedSceneManager/trial/README.md

 To get started with the trial version:

-1. Download the trial version package [name to be decided].
+1. Download the trial version package.
 2. Import the .unitypackage into your Unity project.

 **Important: Unity 6+ Required for the trial version,** <br />